Esri/arcgis-maps-sdk-kotlin-samples/query-features-with-arcade-expression/README.md

     "return Count(Intersects(\$feature, crimes));"
    ```

-6. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FORM_CALCULATION`.
+6. Create an `ArcadeEvaluator` using the Arcade expression and `ArcadeProfile.FormCalculation`.
 7. Create a map of profile variables with the following key-value pairs:

    ```kotlin